Hint: we can actually eat quite a few things we walk past everyday without usually batting an eyelid at. But not Nightshade. Don't try that.

 What should we do with a whole heap of native raspberries?
 Apart from stand there and gorge ourselves silly?

-Top a choc-peanut butter smoothie bowl with them- that’s what.
+Let's try topping a choc-peanut butter smoothie bowl with them.

 All you need is a blender or some other blitzing instrument, plus the key thickening ingredient of frozen avocado or banana, and you’ve got yourself a drink in a bowl.